 We will have plenty of time to talk about your different options so that you can make an informed decision.
 Most importantly, we will be by your side the whole way.
 Looking out for your best interests and doing everything possible to keep you out of prison.

-If you have been charged with Traveling to Meet a Minor in Fort Walton Beach, get the help you need and call Flaherty & Merrifield at (850) 243-6097.
-The call is free and will be kept strictly confidential.
+If you have been charged with Traveling to Meet a Minor in Fort Walton Beach, call Flaherty & Merrifield at (850) 243-6097 for a free, confidential case review.